 Banking regulations and the public trust require institutions to remain operational during a crisis.
 Doing so often requires quick decision-making and flexibility from one day to the next.

 The importance of having detailed response plans in place, revisiting them regularly and holding periodic run-throughs can't be understated.
 Take these proactive steps to address both safety and regulatory concerns and put your bank a step ahead of the competition when severe weather strikes.

 The first priority is always the well-being of employees and customers.
-According to the Federal Highway Association, more than 3,400 deaths and 357,000 injuries occur on highways during heavy rainfall; the association also found that 24 percent of weather-related crashes happen on snowy, icy or slushy pavement, while 15 percent occur during a snowfall or sleet.
+According to the Federal Highway Administration, more than 3,400 deaths and 357,000 injuries occur on highways during heavy rainfall .
+The association also found that 24 percent of weather-related crashes happen on snowy, icy or slushy pavement, while 15 percent occur during a snowfall or sleet.

-If severe weather occurs suddenly, it's important to have emergency supplies and on-site shelter procedures in place and ready to go.
-When you do get advance warning, such as for a snowstorm or hurricane, take the opportunity to stock up on emergency supplies.
+If severe weather suddenly occurs, it's important to have emergency supplies and on-site shelter procedures in place and ready to go.
+When you do get advance warning--such as for a snowstorm or hurricane--take the opportunity to stock up on emergency supplies.

-Keeping water, food and blankets nearby in case of a power outage can be of comfort if the staff and customers get unexpectedly stranded at your bank.
+Keep water, food, and blankets nearby in case of a power outage to support staff and customers who are unexpectedly stranded at your bank. .

 Dangerous weather and safety concerns sometimes necessitate closing a bank branch down temporarily.
 But the ability to close one branch while keeping nearby locations open with stocked ATMs can be a differentiator in a competitive industry.

 For example, in the event of a hurricane warning, both existing and new customers will likely notice which banks are operating (and which are not) along their evacuation route.
 It may be wise to have lodging available to critical employees outside of affected areas so they can maintain online transactions and ensure business continuity.